moritz-gerster/Hackathon2023/README.md

 October 23-25, 2023 | Bad Belzig

+Hackathon organized by CRC 295 ReTune to code on projects related to deep brain stimulation.

+My project with Vivien aimed at relating local field potential data to neural spiking activity, extracted from a public neuropixel dataset.

+### Project organization:

 This cookiecutter organizes code and data according to the Brain Imaging Data Structure (BIDS) [1-4].

 - **sourcedata**: data as collected/received